 While adult bedrooms are usually the rooms that have a long paint lifespan, the children’s room is quite the opposite.

 Most children’s rooms double as a playroom most of the time and they suffer quite a bit of abuse.
 It is a good idea here to use top quality paint with a higher sheen and this is something that you can go over in detail with your painting company.
 It’s great to explore with fun colors, but use the most durable paints available and long lasting.
 We suggest the kid’s room gets painted more often than other bedrooms, maybe every 2-3 years.

 Despite the living room having a lot of traffic, these rooms actually do not need to be painted as often, unless it is because of remodeling, fixing the walls or change in decor and style.

 Dining rooms are oftentimes being converted into studies, secondary activity rooms or offices.
 If you are choosing to change the function of the room, then it is a great time to fix any needed wall damage and repaint.

 Our suggested painting the living room around every 5-7 years and the dining room 7-10 years.

 Hallways & Corridors

 The walls in a home see the most wear and tear.
 These areas get used “and abused” thousands of times over is the most common walking areas.
-They can get damaged from people’s dirty hands touching them, lugging things, banging into them with items, animals, and guests.
-They will have scuff marks, finger marks and possibly dents and cracks below the surface.
-If the paint that was used was a high-quality washable paint, these walls can often be washed, but need to be repaired and repainted the most often.
+Damage can happen from people’s dirty hands touching them, lugging things, banging into them with items, animals, and guests.
+You’ll end up with scuff marks, finger marks and possibly dents and cracks below the surface.
+If the paint that was used was high-quality washable paint or high traffic high-gloss paint, these walls can often be washed, but need to be repaired and repainted the most often.